Geoogolla/enterprise-docs/docs/administrator-guide/how-to/migration/migrate-server-to-another-server-using-sql-database.md

 2. After installation, do not launch or start the application.

-3. We need to make some configuration changes in files to migrate data from Server-1 to Server-2.
+3. We need to make some configuration changes in the files to migrate data from Server-1 to Server-2.
 So please Stop **BoldReports_EnterpriseReporting** application in IIS manager.

 4. Application data will be stored in the **app\_data** folder, and this will make the Bold Reports a stateful application.
 So, we need to copy the **app\_data** folder under **Deployed location:\BoldService** from Server-1 and paste that folder in the same location on Server-2.
    ![app-data](/static/assets/on-premise/images/how-to/app-data.png)